 In the late 1870’s and early 1880’s, the sport of “six day, go as you please” endurance racing gripped the United States and Great Britain.
 The participants in these events were called pedestrians, and they were free to run or walk around an indoor track for as long as they could stay on their feet.
 The top pedestrians survived on less than four hours of sleep a day and slept on cots inside the track’s oval.
 Fans followed these six day contests of endurance with all the fervor of today’s NFL fans.
 They also placed bets on prospective winners.

-As interest in six day racing died, Hart’s brilliant career was almost forgotten.
-The nation would have to wait another fifty years before African American ultramarthoners would again catch the country’s attention—this time in the “bunion derby,” the first footrace across American, held in 1928.
-Three black runners, Eddie Gardner, Sammy Robinson, and Toby Joseph Cotton, Junior, risked their lives as the Los Angeles to New York City course took them across parts of the segregated South, in this incredible 3,422 mile, 84 day odyssey across America.
+As interest in six-day racing died, Hart’s brilliant career was almost forgotten.
+The nation would have to wait another fifty years before African American ultra-marathoners and again caught the country’s attention—this time in the “bunion derby,” the first footrace across American, held in 1928.
+Three black runners, Eddie Gardner, Sammy Robinson, and Toby Joseph Cotton, Jr., risked their lives as the Los Angeles to New York City course took them across parts of the segregated South, in this incredible 3,422-mile, 84-day odyssey across America.